lttech-llc/tinkerAccess/tinker_access_client/docs/bootimage.md

    After enabling the VNC server, exit the raspi-config, and exit the SSH session.
 The VNC server should be started and does not require a reboot of the Pi.

-8. Connect to the Raspberry Pi via a RealVNC Viewer/Client running on your local machine.
+8. Connect to the Raspberry Pi via a RealVNC Viewer client running on your local machine.

-   Use the assigned IP address to connect and us the default username *pi* and password *raspberry*.
+   Use the assigned IP address to connect and use the default username *pi* and password *raspberry*.
 The default password can be changed in the next step.

 9. Complete the Raspberry Pi OS installation and update.